krishan3421/SampleLib/README.md

 # SampleLib
-demo

 For gradle--

+Step 1.
 Add it in your root build.gradle at the end of repositories:

 	allprojects {
 		repositories {